dmshvetsov/dotfiles/dotconfig/nvim/README.md

 ### Manipulating content

-`<leader>f` - to format current buffer in normal mode and selected lines in visual mode `<leader>r` - rename symbol and all it usage in the projects `<leader>a` - show code actions on current symbol under the cursor
+`<leader>p` - to format current buffer in normal mode and selected lines in visual mode `<leader>r` - rename symbol and all it usage in the projects `<leader>a` - show code actions on current symbol under the cursor